fluencelabs/nox/client/fluence-js/README.md

 // the second argument could be the client's peer id.
 If it is empty, a new peer id will be generated let client = await Fluence.connect(multiaddr);

-// a script, that will call registered function
 // call is an instruction that takes the following parameters
-// (call <Peer location> <Function location> <[argument list]> <optional output>)
-// %init_peer_id% - it is a predefined variable with peer id of a caller let script = `(call %init_peer_id% ("console" "log") ["hello"])`
+// (call <Peer location> <Function location> <[argument list]> <optional output>) let script = `(call %init_peer_id% ("console" "log") ["hello"])`

 // Wrap script into particle, so it can be executed by local WASM runtime